 A few results that are dependent on your particular situation

 - Roth 401(k) vs. regular 401(k): as a rule of thumb, the higher your current marginal tax relative to in retirement, the more attractive the Roth becomes.

 - Roth IRA vs. Traditional IRA with pre-tax money and Roth conversions.
 Essentially the same calculation as with the Roth 401(k).

 - If your employer offers a 401(k) plan but the fees are high, contributions beyond the company match may or may not be worthwhile, depending on your tax situation and the level of fees

 - While the Roth IRA beats the taxable account (even if you believe your marginal tax on long-term capital gains will be zero in retirement) due to taxes on dividends during your high-earnings phase, the difference may not be that large.
 Depending on your liquidity preference and your projected tax arbitrage from tax loss harvesting you may still favor the taxable account over the Roth.

 - The calculations for the taxable account currently do not take into account the potential tax arbitrage in the form of tax loss harvesting (TLH).

 - In the taxable account, one could use the Synthetic Roth IRA we proposed in a previous article to alleviate the drag from dividend taxes.

 - The calculations for the Roth conversion currently do not take into account the optionality of the potential recharacterization back to the original IRA.
-We are working on that as well and write a separate post about this topic soon.
+We are working on that as well and write a separate post on this topic soon.